 A Memorandum of Understanding (MoU) is a document in which two or more parties declare that they agree on a common course of action.
 It is formal agreement and is not legally binding on its parties.
 To be legally operative it should clearly lay down the name of the parties, object of the contract and summarise the important terms and conditions.
-They are usually less time consuming and avoid the legal implications as involved in a contract.
-This is because a legal agreement contains the risk, warranties and indemnifications because of the nature of the contract involving the exchange of money or other considerations to validate it.
-MOU provides a roadmap to a non-binding agreement signaling effective negotiations between the parties involved to achieve a shared goal.
+They are usually less time consuming and avoid legal implications as involved in a contract.
+This is because a legal agreement contains the risk, warranties, and indemnifications because of the nature of the contract involving the exchange of money or other considerations to validate it.
+MOU provides a roadmap to a non-binding agreement highlighting effective negotiations between the parties involved to achieve a shared goal.

 1) To produce an MOU, the participating parties need to reach a mutual understanding.

 2) In the process, each side learns what is most important to the other before moving forward.